Teaching budgeting basics with a teen checking account

 The best financial management apps often show a high-level overview of cashflow (money going in and out of an account), as well as a breakdown of categories describing where money is being spent, such as clothing, dining out, etc.

 If you want your teen to have more freedom to grow and learn from mistakes, set a date to sit down with them once a month to review their spending habits and offer to discuss any budgeting questions with them.
+You can also show them how to use digital tools, such as financial calculators, to discover insights into their spending habits and make changes on their own.

 If your teen’s checking account doesn’t have these features, make sure to sit down with them and discuss how much you’re comfortable with them spending before they have to ask your permission.

-6. Teach them to make giving a priority
+Teach them to make giving a priority

 Almost every good budget plan allocates funds for “giving.”
 Giving can cover an abundance of categories, from monetary donations benefiting charities to funds used to spend on family and friends.
 You can start with something as simple as having your teen transfer five dollars to savings every paycheck for gifts for birthday parties they’d like to attend.